vodelerk/AwsCloudFormation/README.md

 # AwsCloudFormation
-A copuple of formulas and recipes for cloudformation deployment
+A copuple of formulas and recipes for cloudformation deployment, monitoring and auto scaling.